Many women going through menopause choose to have hormone replacement therapy (HRT) to relieve some of the symptoms they experience.

 The number of women getting hair transplants is increasing, and is an effective way to combat the effects of hair loss or a receding hairline if nothing else has worked for you.

 At Wimpole Clinic, we have helped hundreds of women regain their confidence after losing their hair and we would love to help you too.
+Female hair loss diagnosis can be a challenge, but it’s necessary to get the right hair loss treatment for women.

 If you’d like to learn more about the process of getting a hair transplant and how it can transform your head of hair, you can arrange a no-obligation consultation call with one of our experts.
 During this call, we can talk you through the process and answer any of your questions.